altaga/WhiteHole-Base/README.md

 <img src="./Images/Payments.drawio.png">

-- Basenames: Implementamos los Basenames como identidad de los usuarios, asi todos los metodos de pago se validad con el basename y la credencial del usuario que se muestre, ya sea el rostro, qr o tarjeta bancaria.
+- Basenames: We implemented Basenames as user identities, so all payment methods are validated with the basename and the user ID shown, whether it's a face, QR code, or bank card.

-- Networks: aunque la wallet esta enfocada al uso de Base Mainnet, es compatible con todas las demas redes populares del ecosistema de Ethereum.
+- Networks: Although the wallet is focused on using Base Mainnet, it is compatible with all other popular networks in the Ethereum ecosystem.

-- Face Recognition: Para los pagos realizados con rostro se realiza una comprobacion de identidad biometirca y filtro anti spoofing.
+- Face Recognition: For payments made by face, a biometric identity check and anti-spoofing filter are performed.

 - USDC and EURC: We have incorporated stablecoins such as USDC and EURC as recommended payment options, as they maintain a 1:1 ratio with real assets, allowing businesses and users to send and receive crypto assets safely without risking market volatility.